symph-joy/symph-joy/errors/build-dir-not-writeable.md

 #### Why This Error Occurred

 The filesystem does not allow writing to the specified directory.
-A common cause for this error is starting a [custom server](https://github.com/zeit/symphony.js#custom-server-and-routing) in development mode on a production server, for example, [now.sh](https://zeit.co) which [doesn't allow you to write to the filesystem after your app is built](https://zeit.co/docs/deployment-types/node#file-system-specifications).
+A common cause for this error is starting a `custom server` in development mode on a production server.

 #### Possible Ways to Fix It